cenit/sudoku-detector/README.md

 Here's the code for the SuDoKu detection tutorial at AI Shack.
-In this branch the code stops after having found the main grid.
 Ported to OpenCV 3 (WIP).

 http://aishack.in/tutorials/sudoku-grabber-opencv-detection/